YanLin-Quinne/Master-of-Data-Science/README.md

 # Master-of-Data-Science
 Code and reports submitted for the Master of Data Science course (2022-2023, University of Durham)

-I am currently continuing my course work and dissertation project, so the code is not yet complete.
+I am currently continuing my dissertation project, so the code is not yet complete.

 ## Machine Learning
 `ML-Python.ipynb`, `ML-R.R` and `Machine Learning.pdf`